-The list of Odyssey users is as impressive as that of Minimoog users, a virtual who's who of rock'n'roll, pop and electronic music of the 70's, 80's and beyond: ABBA, Bomb The Bass, Jimmy Page, John Carpenter, Daft Punk, Ultravox, Gary Numan, LTJ Bukem, Air, Tangerine Dream, 808 State, Apollo 440, Nine Inch Nails, Chick Corea, John Foxx, Vangelis, Elton John, Jethro Tull, Jimmy Edgar, DEVO, Jean-Luc Ponty, R.E.M., Herbie Hancock, 808 State, Apollo 440, ELO, Elton John, Jon Lord, Gary Numan, BBC Radiophonic Workshop, Jean Michel Jarre and many others.
+The list of Odyssey users is extremely impressive - a who's who of rock'n'roll, pop and electronic music of the 70's, 80's and beyond.
+Some of the artists include: ABBA, Bomb The Bass, Jimmy Page, John Carpenter, Daft Punk, Ultravox, Gary Numan, LTJ Bukem, Air, Tangerine Dream, 808 State, Apollo 440, Nine Inch Nails, Chick Corea, John Foxx, Vangelis, Elton John, Jethro Tull, Jimmy Edgar, DEVO, Jean-Luc Ponty, R.E.M., Herbie Hancock, 808 State, Apollo 440, ELO, Elton John, Jon Lord, Gary Numan, BBC Radiophonic Workshop, Jean Michel Jarre and many others.

-The original ARP 2500 (pic above) was designed by NASA engineer Alan R Pearlman (ARP!) and, coincidence or not, was used by Steven Spielberg on Close Encounters of the Third Kind.
+The original ARP 2500 was designed by NASA engineer Alan R Pearlman (ARP!) and, coincidence or not, was used by Steven Spielberg on Close Encounters of the Third Kind.

 Townshend was a massive enthusiast of ARP and used it extensively in The Who, including Quadrophenia and Tommy.
 In this video he uses an ARP 2600 to explain how he got the 'Won't Get Fooled Again' synth sound:

 Together the engineers at Korg and ARP were able to nail the sound and feel of the original.
 Every detail has been carefully considered to stay true to the quality of the original, down to the sophisticated semi-hard case.

 It's clear that Korg took great care to reproduce one of the best loved portable analogue synths ever, and there's no doubt that the new Korg Odyssey will once again become one of the most popular synths around!
 Welcome back to the future...